UmbraTek/ut_arm_ros/readme.md

 ```

-# 5. Run in RViz  and Gazebo simulator
+# 5. Run in Rviz  and Gazebo simulator
 You can launch Rviz and gazebo, and controll the arm in Rviz.
 When in first launch time, the arm is in vertical posture, it hard to plan trajectory, you can select the **init** posture in **MotionPlanning->Planning->Goal state** and click the **Plan & Execute** button to make arm go to the good posture.

 ## 5.1 Launch Utra Series